Martín Fernández (footballer, born 2001)

-Martín Alejandro Fernández Figueira (born 8 May 2001) is a Uruguayan professional footballer who plays as a midfielder for Newell's Old Boys.
+Martín Alejandro Fernández Figueira (born 8 May 2001) is a Uruguayan professional footballer who plays as a midfielder for Liga MX club Atlante, on loan from AFA Liga Profesional de Fútbol club Newell's Old Boys.

 Club career

 A youth academy graduate of Liverpool Montevideo, Fernández made his professional debut on 4 May 2019 in a 4–0 league win against Boston River.

+On 2 February 2026, Fernández joined Spanish Segunda División side Albacete Balompié on a six-month loan deal from Newell's Old Boys.

 International career

-Fernández is a current Uruguayan youth international.
+Fernández is a former Uruguayan youth international.